navanvliet/navanvliet/book/intro.md

 (intro)=
 # Niels van Vliet

 _Welcome to my website.
 On this page you can find information about me.
-Please note that this website is still being developed._
+Feel free to reach out if you would like to connect via Email or LinkedIn._

 I am a PhD candidate at Delft University of Technology researching inner-city Quay Walls, specifically in Amsterdam.
 I have obtained both a BSc and MSc degree in Civil Engineering, specializing in Structural Engineering.
 On this website you can find information about my education and work experience.
 Furthermore, I have added my personal interests, thereby displaying my significant interest in various sports.